 All ferries have snack bars for the rides, and concession stands on both islands focus on organic and healthy options.
 You can bring your own food, and as long as it is sealed you may enter the screening facility.
 Coolers are not permitted, and food and drinks are prohibited in the Liberty Island security tent and at the crown and pedestal.

-Another 10-minute ferry ride will bring you to Ellis Island.
+From Liberty Island, it's another 10-minute ferry ride to Ellis Island.
 You'll want to allow at least an hour to visit the Ellis Island Immigration Museum.
 Take the free ranger-guided tour (which are on a first come first served basis) or give yourself time to explore the museum on your own.